IanGBrennan/CommunicatingFigures/NHM/README.md

 ### 05 [*Interactive Plots with* plotly](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/05_Plotly)
 Outside the (static) box, using *plotly* to create interactive plots

-## Wednesday 11th December

 ### 06 [*Figure Design*](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/06_Figure_Design)
 What makes a good figure?
 And how can we adapt this for presentation slides?

 ### 07 *DIY Figures*
 This is free time to work on a figure of your own

-### (optional) *Shiny Web Apps*
-If time allows, we can mess around a little with Shiny to showcase interactive figures in a web interface